frequently asked questions

 What is the most important element to have first for your remodel?

 A floor plan!
 We partner with Canvas to digitize and bring your space to life.
 Dimensions are critical in estimating and space planning or design.
-Have room sizes is one aspect, but we need to know all details, cabinet depths and heights, door and window sizes, ceiling heights and more.
+Having room sizes is one aspect, but we need to know all details, cabinet depths and heights, door and window sizes, ceiling heights and more.
 This critical information after digitizing gets loaded into our CAD program to create the as-built plan (existing floor plan) and will be used to create a new design plan.
 Contractors need this information to begin quoting your projects.

 At what point does my home NEED to be remodeled?